-- (1) No unauthorized person shall uncover, make any connections to or opening into, use, alter or disturb any sanitary sewer lateral or appurtenance thereof without first obtaining a written permit from the Building Official.
-In each case, the owner or their agent, shall make application on a special form furnished by the City.
-The permit applications shall be supplemented by any plans, specifications or other information considered pertinent in the judgment of the official. - (2) There shall be three (3) classes of building sanitary sewer lateral permits: - (a) Residential, Single, and Multifamily, - (b) Commercial; and - (c) Industrial Service. - (3) All costs and expenses incident to the installation and connection of the building sanitary sewer shall be borne by the owner.
-The owner shall indemnify the City from any loss or damage to the City that may directly or indirectly be occasioned by the installation of the building sanitary sewer. - (4) A separate and independent building sanitary sewer shall be provided for every building; except, however, when one building stands at the rear of another on an interior lot and no private sanitary sewer is available or can be constructed to the rear building through an adjoining alley, courtyard, or driveway, then the building sanitary sewer from the front building may be extended to the rear building and the whole considered as one building sewer. - (5) Old building sanitary sewers may be used in connection with new buildings only when they are found, on examination or through tests, by the Official, to meet all requirements of this Code Chapter. - (6) The size, slope, alignment, construction material of a building sanitary sewer, and the methods to be used excavating, placing of the pipe, jointing, testing and backfilling the trench, shall all conform to the requirements of the Oregon Structural Specialty Code and the Oregon Plumbing Specialty Code and other applicable rules and regulations of the City. - (7) Whenever possible, the building sanitary sewer shall be brought to the building at an elevation below the basement floor.
-In all buildings in which any building drain is too low to permit gravity flow to the public sanitary sewer, sanitary sewage carried by such building drain shall be lifted by an approved means and discharged to the building sanitary sewer. - (8) No person shall make connection of roof down spouts, areaway drains, or other sources of stormwater runoff to a building sanitary sewer or sewer drain which, in turn, is connected directly or indirectly to the public sanitary sewer. - (9) The connection of the building sanitary sewer into the public sanitary sewer shall conform to the requirements of the the State of Oregon Specialty Plumbing Code in effect at the time, and other applicable rules and regulations of the City.
+(1) No unauthorized Person shall uncover, make any connections to or opening into, use, alter or disturb any Sanitary Sewer Lateral or appurtenance thereof without first obtaining a written permit from the Building Official.
+In each case, the Owner, Lessee, or their agent, shall make application on a special form furnished by the City.
+The permit applications shall be supplemented by any plans, specifications or other information considered pertinent in the judgment of the Official.

+(2) There shall be two (2) classes of plumbing permits for Sanitary Sewer Laterals that run from the property line to the structure on the property:

+- (a) Residential, Single, and Multifamily; and - (b) Commercial.

+If a Person intends to connect a Sanitary Sewer Lateral to the Public Sewer, the Person must also obtain a public works permit from the City.

+(3) All costs and expenses incident to the installation and connection of the Sanitary Sewer Lateral shall be borne by the Owner or Lessee.
+The Owner or Lessee shall indemnify the City from any loss or damage to the City that may directly or indirectly be occasioned by the installation of the Sanitary Sewer Lateral.

+(4) A separate and independent Building Sanitary Sewer shall be provided for every building; except, however, when one building stands at the rear of another on an interior lot and no private Sanitary Sewer is available or can be constructed to the rear building through an adjoining alley, courtyard, or driveway, then the building Sanitary Sewer from the front building may be extended to the rear building and the whole considered as one Building Sewer.

+(5) Old Building Sanitary Sewers may be used in connection with new buildings only when they are found, on examination or through tests, by the Official, to meet all requirements of this Code Chapter.

+(6) The size, slope, alignment, construction material of a Building Sanitary Sewer, and the methods to be used excavating, placing of the pipe, jointing, testing and backfilling the trench, shall all conform to the requirements of the Oregon Structural Specialty Code and the Oregon Plumbing Specialty Code and other applicable rules and regulations of the City.

+(7) Whenever possible, the building Sanitary Sewer shall be brought to the building at an elevation below the basement floor.
+In all buildings in which any Building Drain is too low to permit gravity flow to the public Sanitary Sewer, sanitary Sewage carried by such Building Drain shall be lifted by an approved means and Discharged to the building Sanitary Sewer.

+(8) No Person shall make connection of roof down spouts, areaway drains, or other sources of Stormwater runoff to a Building Sanitary Sewer or Sewer drain which, in turn, is connected directly or indirectly to the public Sanitary Sewer.

+(9) The connection of the Building Sanitary Sewer into the public Sanitary Sewer shall conform to the requirements of the State of Oregon Specialty Plumbing Code in effect at the time, and other applicable rules and regulations of the City.
 All such connections shall be made gas-tight and water-tight.
 Any deviation from prescribed procedures and materials must be approved by the Building Official before installation.